Utopia-Lab-Studio/Spectacles-NavigatAR/README.md

 ## Setting up the project in Lens Studio
 <p style="line-height: 1.5; text-align: left;">
 <b>1.
-This project relied on Google MAP API.
+This project relies on Google MAP API.
 Before using the project please obtain a Google MAP api key by following this instruction</b>
    https://developers.google.com/maps/documentation/javascript/get-api-key
 </p>